SuleimanFarah/sunpy/Home.md

 * [[Running changelog|0.3-Release-Notes]]

 ## Summer of Codes
 * [[ESA Summer of Code in Space]] is the ESA Summer of Code program.
-Sunpy participated in 2011 and 2012
+Sunpy is applying for support in 2013, following participation in 2011 and 2012.
 * [[Google Summer of Code]] is the Google Summer Of Code program.
-SunPy is applying for first time in 2013.
+SunPy applied for first time in 2013, and was successful.